atomisthq/docs/docs/reference/rug/path-expressions.md

 [xpath]: https://en.wikipedia.org/wiki/XPath#Syntax_and_semantics_.28XPath_1.0.29
 [jsonpath]: http://goessner.net/articles/JsonPath/index.html#e2)

-A tree expression navigates a series of nodes and relationships in a graph.
+A path expression navigates a series of nodes and relationships in a graph.
 Each path element in a path element acts on results returned by the previous path element.
 Think of it as a "[flatMap][flatmap]" operation on a collection in a functional language: it returns a new